 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Salem residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Salem include German, European, Danish, and Irish.
+The greatest number of Salem residents report their race to be White, followed by Asian.
+Important ancestries of people in Salem include English, German, European, Danish, and Welsh.

 The most common language spoken in Salem is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Portuguese.